ynloultratech/graphql-bundle-docs/docs/02_Crud_Operations/01_List/02_Filters.md

 Alternatively to a generic filter type can create a custom filter only applicable to a specific node or interface.

 Using the same previous **Post** entity, imagine that you need a filter like `hasComments` to display only posts with or without comments.
-In this case you nee create a new filter.
+In this case you need create a new filter.

 ````php
 <?php